Find Trade Skills Schools

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In the United States, there were 229,800 jobs for Loan Interviewer or Clerk in 2016.
+There were about 229,800 jobs for Loan Interviewer or Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 12.4% which is above the national average.
 The Bureau of Labor Statistics predicts 28,400 new jobs for Loan Interviewer or Clerk by 2026.
-There will be an estimated 25,700 positions for Loan Interviewer or Clerk per year.
+The BLS estimates 25,700 yearly job openings in this field.

 undefined